JuvGut/Heart-Seg-Lmk-Det/Documentation/Dataset_preparation.md

 ├── labelsTs/
 ├── landmarksTs/
 ```
-with 20% of the data moved from the 'Tr' folders to the 'Ts' folders
+with 20% of the data moved from the 'Tr' folders to the 'Ts' folders.
+This can be specified when changing the parameter `test_ratio` within the code.

 ### Step 4: Create 'dataset.json' file

 Run the create_dataset_json.py script to generate the dataset.json file, which informs the model about the number of training examples, the modality of the input images, and the label structure.
+This file is needed to train the nnUNetv2.

 ```
 python create_dataset_json.py /path/to/Dataset